Two printable guides with maps, trail descriptions, and distances are now available, updated in August, 2014.

 While there is no camping within the three units of the monument, there are many choices for nearby camping.
-This Regional Camping and Travel Map (updated in 2014) includes campgrounds, RV parks, and certain local services such as lodging, groceries, and restaurants near the monument.
+This John Day Camping and Travel Map (updated in 2014) includes campgrounds, RV parks, and certain local services such as lodging, groceries, and restaurants near the monument.

 Large portions of the John Day River system, including those travelling through John Day Fossil Beds National Monument, are designated as a National Wild and Scenic River as well as an Oregon Scenic Waterway.
 Spring flows bring the best rafting conditions with the river becoming unfloatable usually by July 4th for most boats.
 Floating at levels between 1500cfs, and 5000cfs will keep most people away from rocks and trouble.
 Call Oregon River Flow at 503-261-9246, visit the Oregon Water Resources Department website to determine current stream flow levels.